Blog post

 9. A CRM tool

-This makes it possible to follow-up on B2B leads, and easily create quotes, orders and invoices for your B2B clients from the backend.
+This makes it possible to follow up on B2B leads, and easily create quotes, orders and invoices for your B2B clients from the backend.

 10. Customer support

-A ticketing system that allows you to respond to customers issues ASAP!
+A ticketing system that allows you to respond to customers' issues ASAP!

-Why should e-commerce companies have an ecommerce engine?
+Why should e-commerce companies have an e-commerce engine?

-I already mentioned it in the beginning of this article, but let’s take a deep dive in the Why.Why exactly do we believe in Odoo-for-ecommerce?
+I already mentioned it at the beginning of this article, but let’s take a deep dive into the Why.
+Why exactly do we believe in Odoo-for-e-commerce?

 Multichannel strategy

 The days of working purely DTC (Direct-to-Consumer) through your webshop and having profitable margins are over.
-Due to privacy regulation changes and an increase in the cost of advertising through channels such as Facebook and Google, e-commerce companies have been forced to look at other sales channels to get their margins
+Due to privacy regulation changes and an increase in the cost of advertising through channels such as Facebook and Google, e-commerce companies have been forced to look at other sales channels to get their margins.

 Marketplaces are probably the first alternative sales channel that comes to mind.
-Selling your products on Amazon, Bol.com or other similar marketplaces, immediately gets them in front of thousands of potential customers.Seeing its rise in popularity the past few years, it was inevitable that e-commerce companies would start to include this in their strategy.
+Selling your products on Amazon, Bol.com or other similar marketplaces, immediately gets them in front of thousands of potential customers.
+Seeing its rise in popularity in the past few years, it was inevitable that e-commerce companies would start to include this in their strategy.

 Next to marketplaces, selling via retailers (B2B2C) is also an option worth considering.
-A main advantage of doing so, is that it’s often a channel that fits well next to your own webshop and activities on marketplaces - and they often work with fixed margins.
+A main advantage of doing so is that it’s often a channel that fits well next to your own webshop and activities on marketplaces - and they often work with fixed margins.
 This means you’re not dependent on the acquisition you get on platforms such as Facebook or Amazon.
 Another great advantage!

-Having this multichannel strategy for your e-commerce company is becoming more of a necessity than ever, if you want to be successful.
+Having this multichannel strategy for your e-commerce company is becoming more of a necessity than ever if you want to be successful.
 To manage all this, you’ll need a platform that can connect everything into one integrated system.

 Going international